-I studied Philosophy and Religious Studies at the University of Pennsylvania before going to Stanford University for a Ph.D. in Modern Western Philosophy, Ethics, and Religious Thought.
-My Ph.D. research focused mostly on Post-Kantian German philosophy, in particular on philosophical debates around the concept of life and its role in ethical theory and the philosophy of religion.
-Between 2014-2017, I completed a post-doc at the University of Cambridge on philosophy of biology, focusing on issues raised by contemporary theories of social evolution and evolutionary approaches to human behaviour.
-Between 2018-2019, I was an Assistant Professor in Philosophy and Religious Studies at Union College, NY.
+I completed a Ph.D at Stanford University in Modern Western Philosophy, Ethics, and Religious Thought.
+My research focused on Post-Kantian European philosophy, particularly the philosophical stakes of Nietzsche's concept of life.
+Between 2014-2017, I was a post-doc at the University of Cambridge in philosophy of biology, where I examined philosophical issues raised by contemporary theories of social evolution and evolutionary approaches to human behaviour.
+Between 2018-2019, I was an Assistant Professor at Union College, NY.
 I joined the Centre for Research in Modern European Philosophy as a Lecturer in late 2019.

 My research engages with a variety of topics at the intersection of philosophy, evolutionary biology, and the study of religion.
-Previously, I worked on the philosophical reception of Darwin by late-19th Neo-Kantians and so-called Lebensphilosophen in Germany, and in particular on the relation between conceptions of life and theories of value.
-My recent work has turned to debates between philosophers, scholars of religion, and evolutionary theorists surrounding the evolution of culture, and in particular of ethical values like altruism.
-I have also collaborated with scientists on topics that intersect the sciences and philosophy such as animal ethics, animal agency, and the differences between humans and other animals.
-My current research critically engages with scientific work on the evolution of religion, and I am also currently a co-PI with a primatologist on a project aimed at investigating the nature of primate social consciousness.
+Previously, I worked on the philosophical reception of Darwin in Nietzsche's "Lebensphilosophie" and in late-19th century Neo-Kantianism.
+My research on this period was motivated by an interest in the relationship between concepts of life and theories of the nature and perception of value.
+My recent work attempts to apply resources from the tradition of European philosophy to contemporary debates surrounding the philosophical implications of evolutionary biology.
+I have collaborated with scientists on topics that intersect the sciences and philosophy such as animal ethics, animal agency, and the differences between humans and other animals.
+My current research critically examines assumptions about human values derived from evolutionary theory, and I am also currently a co-PI with a primatologist on a project investigating primate social awareness.

 Webb, Christine E., Woodford, Peter and Huchard, Elise (2020) The study that made rats jump for joy, and then killed them : the gap between knowledge and practice widens when scientists fail to engage with the ethical implications of their own work.
 BioEssays, 42(6), p.
 2000030.
 ISSN (print) 0265-9247